notrichardren/wolfram-toolformer-tests/README.md

 ## Testing and training dataset

+**/data**
-**/data** -- original MATH dataset by Hendrycks et al. (2021).
+- original MATH dataset by Hendrycks et al. (2021).

+**/test**
-**/test** -- modified "test set" of 210 data points; ten were randomly selected per category (across all seven categories) and levels (out of levels 1-3) to create the test set. &rarr; create-test.ipynb creates this folder.
+- modified "test set" of 210 data points
+- ten were randomly selected per category (across all seven categories) and levels (out of levels 1-3) to create the test set.
+- create-test.ipynb creates this folder.

+**/train-finetuned-davinci**
-**/train-finetuned-davinci** -- modified "train set" of 420 data points; twenty were randomly selected per category (across all seven categories) and levels (out of levels 1-3) to create the train set. &rarr; create-train.ipynb creates this folder.
+- modified "train set" of 420 data points
+- twenty were randomly selected per category (across all seven categories) and levels (out of levels 1-3) to create the train set.
+- create-train.ipynb creates this folder.

+**train-finetuned-davinci.jsonl**
-**train-finetuned-davinci.jsonl** -- train set compiled into a .jsonl file with OpenAI token requirements; filed used fine-tune the OpenAI model. &rarr; create-jsonl.ipynb creates this file.
+- train set compiled into a .jsonl file with OpenAI token requirements; used to fine-tune the OpenAI model
+- create-jsonl.ipynb creates this file.

 ## Creating, training, & testing individual models